sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Can I see which links were clicked within each of my A/B test versions?
 {% endanchor %}

 Yes!
-The link tracking tab on your campaign's stats page displays your link click tracking stats for each version of your test.
+The link tracking tab on your campaign's statistics page displays your link click tracking statistics for each version of your test.

 ![]({{root_url}}/images/mc_faq_3.png)

-To see these stats, click **Campaigns** under **Marketing Campaigns** in the left hand side bar.
+To see these statistics, click **Campaigns** under **Marketing Campaigns** in the left hand side bar.
 Click the gear icon next to your A/B test campaign and select **Stats**.
 Scroll down until you see the section titled **Link Tracking**.
-Here you will find your click tracking stats for all of the links in each of your test versions.
+Here you will find your click tracking statistics for all of the links in each of your test versions.

 {% anchor h2 %}
 Billing & Pricing